silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/02_Routing.md

 # Routing

-Routing is the process of mapping URL's to [api:SilverStripe\Control\Controller] and actions.
+Routing is the process of mapping URL's to [Controller](api:SilverStripe\Control\Controller) and actions.
 In the introduction we defined a new custom route for our `TeamController` mapping any `teams` URL to our `TeamController`

 <div class="info" markdown="1">